 2 private editing rooms

 Design has three dedicated classrooms with capacity for 18 students each.
 They are located in the architectural award-winning Art Annex building across from the main Fine Arts building.
-All rooms have high ceilings, ample natural light, utility sinks, Wi-Fi, and storage areas.
+The rooms have high ceilings, ample natural light, utility sinks, Wi-Fi, and storage areas.